 The British could not afford to spend more money on war, so declared they were leaving Greece.
 Fearing the spread of Communism, the Americans stepped in and paid for the British to stay.
 The US was now fighting the USSR through the UK and Greece!
 In the end the monarchists won, but were always very weak.
 Greece showed the world that America was no longer isolationist but interventionist.

-The aim was to stop communism from spreading any further – a policy known as ‘containment’.
+The Truman Doctrine was a political idea which promised money, equipment and advice to any country which was threatened by a Communist takeover The aim was to stop communism from spreading any further – a policy known as ‘containment’.
 The struggle in Greece had persuaded Truman this was necessary